pireifej/shouldcallpaul-api/replit.md

 - **Community Prayer Wall**: Users can view prayer requests from other community members (excluding their own requests)
 - **Personal Requests**: Users can submit, view, and manage their own prayer requests
 - **Prayer Response**: Community members can "pray for" requests, with tracking of who has prayed
+- **Push Notifications**: Mobile users receive instant push notifications when someone prays for their requests
+- **Admin Notifications**: Paul receives email alerts whenever a new prayer request is created

 ### Blog CMS
 - **Static Content**: Blog articles stored as HTML files with associated images in `blog_articles/` directory